Capture method — Purse seine (FAD & Free School)

 Stock area — Eastern Pacific

-The 2018 stock assessment indicates that whilst the stock is not overfished, it is subject to slight overfishing and there is concern that fishing capacity of the purse seine fishery continues to increase.
-In 2016 interim Harvest Control Rules were brought in for bigeye, skipjack and yellowfin purse seine fisheries - as these species are caught together - with the aim of preventing fishing effort from exceeding MSY for the species that requires the strictest management; for other fisheries, management measures will be as consistent as possible with the purse seine fishery.
-In 2017, it was acknowledged that the commission had failed since 2013 to reduce fishing mortality of yellowfin and bigeye (adjusted for capacity) to a level not exceeding MSY.
-34% of the yellowfin catch in the EPO is made by purse seining (excluding tuna-dolphin shots): 21% on floating objects including Fish Aggregation Devices (FADs) and 13% on free schooling tuna.
-The high volume of juveniles caught in the purse seine fisheries has substantially reduced the available sustainable yield of bigeye.
-The proportion of bycatch of vulnerable species is low in purse seine fisheries in the EPO (less than 0.5% for sharks), yet the overall catch of sharks is still significant and better monitoring and reporting is needed from the smaller purse seiners.
+A further 36% of the yellowfin catch in the EPO is made by non-dolphin-associated purse seining: 23% on floating objects including Fish Aggregation Devices (FADs) and 13% on free schooling tuna.
+The high volume of juveniles caught in the purse seine fisheries has substantially reduced the available sustainable yield of bigeye tuna, which is in an overfished state, with overfishing occurring: fishing morality needs to be reduced on this species.
+The proportion of bycatch of vulnerable species is low in purse seine fisheries in the EPO (less than 0.5% for sharks), yet the overall catch of sharks is still significant and better monitoring and reporting is needed.
 FADs can also entangle sharks and turtles, but FAD construction and overall management is improving.
 There is 100% observer coverage on large purse seiners, but small purse seiners have no observer requirement and data from them is very poor.

 Commercial buyers should establish what measures the flag state and fleet relating to their source is taking to reduce impacts to and improve reporting of interactions with vulnerable species.
 Large buyers should consider supporting such improvements.
 MCS also advocates specifying the need for supplying vessels, in particular purse seiners, to register on the ISSF Proactive Vessel Register.